slzhou-xy/GREEN/README.md

 ## Dataset
 Due to privacy, we only provide Porto dataset.
 To get road trajectories, please refer to the [FMM](https://github.com/cyang-kth/fmm).

-To use dataset, unzip dataset in directory `./data/porto`, this dataset contains the road trajectory. （Use **Git LFS** or Download .zip in directory `./data/porto`）
+To use dataset, unzip dataset in directory `./data/porto`, this dataset contains the road trajectory. （Use **Git LFS** or Download .zip in directory `./data/porto/porto_data.zip` from github website (Refer to [issue1](https://github.com/slzhou-xy/GREEN/issues/1)).

 - `./data/porto/rn/...` is the road network data.